develprr/metamatic-blog/_posts/2023-08-15-tame-pandas-with-pydantic-to-be-king-of-the-jungle.markdown

 ![type-checking]({{ site.baseurl }}/assets/pydantic-panda.png)

-Let us imagine that you are [Tarzan](https://en.wikipedia.org/wiki/Tarzan) and you fight the horrible and furious Jungle Pandas and finally beat them.
+Imagine that you are [Tarzan](https://en.wikipedia.org/wiki/Tarzan) and you fight the horrible and furious Jungle Pandas and finally beat them.
 Now after you have tamed them you want to open their locked cage to feed them.